scylladb/scylladb/docs/cql/ddl.rst

 ===================================== ====== =============================================
 sub-option                             type  description
 ===================================== ====== =============================================
-``'initial'``                          int   The number of tablets to start with
+``'enabled'``                          bool  Whether or not to enable tablets for keyspace ``'initial'``                          int   The number of tablets to start with
 ===================================== ====== =============================================

+By default if tablets cluster feature is enabled, any keyspace will be created with tablets enabled.
+The ``tablets`` option is used to opt-out a keyspace from tablets replication.

 A good rule of thumb to calculate initial tablets is to divide the expected total storage used by tables in this keyspace by (``replication_factor`` * 5GB).
 For example, if you expect a 30TB